wearenolte/generator-moxie-wp/README.md

 This command will download the latest version of WP and extract the files in the current directory.

+**Note** It will install the files in the current directory, so make sure to be in the directory where you want the files**

 ## WP Test Data for Theme Testing

 - Just run following command from anywhere in the terminal.